BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

     `BPALabBikeFactoryShipment`

-as Docker Container
+in docker container.

 4. (open issue) Check container status.
 In case not all containers are started sucessfully, please restart these containers.

 5. (only for initial setup) To use the data architecture / dashboards: please follow the guideline "Necessary configurations for the use of the data architecture during initial installation or reinstallation" in the Wiki

-6. Run solution (refer to "User Guide for End to End Process Execution" in Wiki)
+6. Run solution (refer to "User Guide for End to End Process Execution" in wiki)

 7. Run the following command only to shut down the containers gracefully:
    "docker compose -f docker-compose-processes.yml down" to

 ### Recommended tools for developers

-1. Database Extension
+1. Database client
-Install extension of your software development environment to access the data tables in the MYSQL database.
+Install extension of your software development environment (or any other client) to access the data tables in the MYSQL database.
+This contains e.g. product information, stock, etc.

 Create connection